televandalist/RADocsTEMP/docs/guidelines/revision-guidelines.md

 ### No Need for Approval

  - Making changes to an achievement or to an achievement set where you are the original author and no other developer has revised it; it is still a good idea to post the plan for your changes in the forum.
   - Resolving tickets or bugs on achievements made by developers who are listed as **inactive** in the [list of developers](https://retroachievements.org/developerstats.php).
+    - Changing the description to clarify or correct it to match the logic that is already present does NOT require a revision vote
+    - Altering the achievement's objective in any way DOES require a revision vote as always.
 In these cases you're only allowed to fix the achievement to match the description; do not change the intention of the achievement without going through the revision process above.
 If you find a problem with an achievement that has an **active developer** either create a ticket or contact them to assist in resolution.
  - Adding battery save, cheat code, or password protections to achievements where the developer is **inactive**. (be sure to properly test your changes).
 If they are **active**, either create a ticket or contact them to assist applying the improvements.
  - Fixing misspellings, grammatical errors, and other typos in the achievement names or descriptions.
 In some cases, these are intentional, so be sure to make note of it in the forum.
  - Making updates to game page information and title / screenshot / box art images.